amlansarangi23/civicvoice/README.md

 ## 🚀 Features

-- 🏙 **Resident Complaints** – Users can post grievances about their locality.
-- ✅ **Admin Resolution Panel** – Locality admins can manage and resolve issues.
-- 📷 **Image Uploads** – Attach images to complaints using Cloudinary.
-- 🔑 **Secure Authentication** – Powered by NextAuth.
-- 🔍 **Google API Integration** – Geolocation support for better issue tracking.
-- 📊 **Real-time Status Updates** – Track progress of submitted complaints.
+- 🏛 **Local Administration** – Government and NGO admins oversee and address issues within their localities, ensuring timely resolutions.
+- 🏷 **Categorized Reporting** – Users can report issues under specific tags and subtags, providing detailed descriptions and images for clarity.
+- 📸 **Resolution Proof** – Admins upload images as proof upon resolving issues, maintaining transparency and accountability.
+- 📧 **Email Notifications** – Users receive email alerts when their reported issues are resolved, keeping them informed.
+- 👍 **Upvote System** – Community members can upvote issues, helping prioritize those that matter most.
+- 👤 **User Profiles** – Manage your reports and track the status of your submissions through personalized profiles.
+- 🌍 **Local Community** – View issues in your neighborhood and stay informed to form a better-informed society.
+- 🔒 **Secure Registration & Authentication** – User accounts are protected with secure authentication methods to ensure privacy and safety.
+- 📱 **Mobile Accessibility** – Report and track issues on-the-go with our mobile-friendly platform.

 ## 🛠 Tech Stack